 Installment loans are usually easy to get because you can apply for them directly from the lender’s website.
 You don’t have to go to a physical location, which saves you time and money.
 Even if you’d like to try to get one at your credit union or bank, you might be able to apply online.
 In fact, it might be best to try these places first because they might give you a discount on your interest rate because you bank there.

-If you’ve already tried your local banks without success, you can shop online for these types of loans.
+If you’ve already tried your local banks without success, you can shop online for these types of no credit check loans.
 However, it is essential that you research each company thoroughly before applying.
 You should also submit applications for multiple (up to four) loans at once because it will show up on your credit report as a hard inquiry.
 This means that the lenders have checked your history to make sure that you’re creditworthy.